 Reves Hall international living learning community is William & Mary's own "Global Village," housing international and domestic students with an interest in international affairs.
 Reves Hall is designed to foster an inclusive atmosphere that encourages students to pursue global scholarship, engage in intellectual debate, develop cross-cultural competence, and expand their awareness of the issues that affect our interconnected global community.

-For academic year 2014-2015, the international living learning community will be located on the 3rd floor of Reves Hall.
+The Reves Hall international living learning community is located on the 3rd floor of Reves Hall.

 Students commit to participating in Reves Hall programs and activities which include: